tevora-threat/atomic_red_team_gui/README.md

 d.
 For this same reason, Tevora recommends not running this tool on production systems unless careful tuning and removal of destructive atomics is done, or if only single or few atomics that are known to not modify the system are run.

-3. Extract the zip folder to a location of your choosing.
+4. Extract the zip folder to a location of your choosing.

-4. The atomic red team execution engine is now ready to be run.
+5. The atomic red team execution engine is now ready to be run.

 Execution
 ---------

-1. Open the TevoraRedSim.exe file
+1. Open the compiled redsim .exe file

 2. Select "Load Atomics" from the bottom right context menu